 Award for the best Master's theses in food chemistry

-The € 1000 prize for the best Master's thesis in food chemistry at the University of Münster was awarded to Louisa Sophie Toelke at the 2024 Master's graduation ceremony.
-The prize, sponsored by Wessling, part of ALS Limited, based in Altenberge, was presented by Claudia Urmetzer and Dr. Henning Kuchenbuch as representatives of the company during the ceremony on 29.11.2024.
+The € 1000 prize for the best Master's thesis in food chemistry at the University of Münster was awarded to Stephanie Rochau at the 2025 Master's graduation ceremony.
+The prize, sponsored by ALS Germany GmbH, based in Altenberge, was presented by Dr. Henning Kuchenbuch as representative of the company during the ceremony on 29.11.2025.

 The prize for the best Master's thesis in the Food Chemistry degree program

 The prize for the best Master's thesis in the MSc.
-Food Chemistry course at the University of Münster has been awarded since 2014 with the support of WESSLING, Part of ALS Limited.
+Food Chemistry course at the University of Münster has been awarded since 2014.
 The prize is endowed with € 1000 and is awarded annually in November / beginning of December at the joint Master's graduation ceremony for graduates of the Chemistry, Food Chemistry and Business Chemistry degree programs.

 The prize is awarded for outstanding achievements in the Master's thesis that have the potential to make a significant contribution to the advancement of science and society.
 Of particular importance are the topicality and relevance of the work, independent and innovative approaches and scientific originality.